DomainDrivenArchitecture/c4k-taiga/README.md

 We need to know what the "hostname" KW does in docker compose.
 Then need to find a translation for this functionality to kubernetes.

-How do we direct traffic towards the frontend pod?
+ToDo: How do we direct traffic towards the frontend pod?
-Do we need to touch the frontend config regarding the address of the API?
+Do we need to touch the frontend config regarding the default address (localhost:9000) of the API?

 ## Purpose